 But BMW is still planning on rolling out EVs for that 5%, starting with a lease program for the ActiveE electric coupe next year.
 For now, the company believes it is catering to a niche market, mainly because EV tech does admittedly have some kinks to work out, including short battery range and lack of infrastructure.

-And as for O’Donnell’s comment about abolishing EV tax credits--credits that people might want to use to, say, buy a BMW EV?
+And as for O’Donnell’s comment about abolishing EV tax credits–credits that people might want to use to, say, buy a BMW EV?
 BMW is backtracking on that one.
 “Oftentimes in

 In other words, the government shouldn’t play favorites, but BMW still appreciates having some sort of cash bump for its customers.
-And the company isn’t ignoring the subsidies, either--it has at least two EVs in the pipeline and no current plans for a commercial hydrogen fuel cell vehicle.
+And the company isn’t ignoring the subsidies, either–it has at least two EVs in the pipeline and no current plans for a commercial hydrogen fuel cell vehicle.